OP Succinct

 • L1 Consensus (Beacon) Node

-If you do not have an L2 OP Geth node + rollup node running for your rollup, you can follow the node setup instructions to get started.
+If you do not have access to an L2 OP Geth node + rollup node for your OP Stack chain, you can follow the L2 node setup instructions to spin them up.

 OP Stack Chain